km-git-acc/riemann-poly-expansions/drafts/README.md

-draft versions of the paper
+draft versions of the paper along with latex documents